ataylor89/weatherforecast/README.md

 Here are some definitions of words that are used in network programming.

-1. A socket is a data structure consisting of an IP address and a port.
+1. A socket is a file or a file descriptor.
-2. A stream is a sequence of bytes.
+2. A socket address is a data structure that contains an IP address and a port.
-3. A protocol is a set of rules.
+3. A stream is a sequence of bytes.
-4. A communication protocol is a set of rules for communication.
+4. A protocol is a set of rules.
+A communication protocol is a set of rules for communication.
 5. A web browser is a client that renders web content.
 6. A web server is a server that distributes web content.